CoalSense Express™

 The work product is built for managing directors, counsel, underwriters, lenders, operators, traders, and buyers who need a direct answer: what can hurt the deal, how badly, and what should be checked next?

-Rapid operational reviews for coal acquisitions: roof, ribs, ventilation, haulage, production reality, regulatory exposure, and hidden capex.
+Rapid operational reviews for coal acquisitions: roof, ribs, ventilation, haulage, production reality, operating and liability exposure, and hidden capex.

-Operational and regulatory review of compliance history, operational trends, incident patterns, production risk indicators, and elevated commercial-risk factors.
+Operational and commercial review of operating history, performance trends, incident patterns, production risk indicators, and deal-level risk factors.

 Translate operational hazards into financial consequences: downtime, capex catch-up, penalty exposure, insurance impacts, and deal repricing.

-Independent technical review for counsel, insurers, lenders, and operators involving incidents, operational disputes, enforcement actions, or commercial-risk evaluation.
+Independent technical review for counsel, insurers, lenders, and operators involving incidents, operational disputes, contract and liability disputes, or commercial-risk evaluation.

 CoalSense is used internally by Clear Creek Advisory to support source-traceable COA review, specification comparison, blend-risk screening, and commercial exposure analysis for metallurgical coal transactions.